willstepp/dogs-of-santiago/dos_notes.md

 Ben wants to go to to Plaza Italia, to watch the game on the giant screen, this is what starts the concern for the Perros de Santiago, a conversation of who they are, what they believe, are about.
 He gets online and writes Constanza an email, sending her a link to the actress.
 Then he walks out, keeps walking to Bellavista.
 Passes a park where people are kissing, where dogs are playing.
 Plaza Italia.
 Comes to an open area with a gigantic screen.
 They are showing a football game, Chile vs Brazil.
 There

 He walks back to his hotel room, foregoes the metro, and eventually arrives.
 By then it is 19:30 and the sun is going down.
 He goes to his room, stands in the silence of it, but finds it unbearable.

+3300
+1700 words in the conversation, regarding TBD

+5000 (game + riot)
+1700 walking
+1700 game
+1700 riot

+5000 (bellavista + valpon 9 + hotel)

+Something happens to Will and Ben on the way, just a holdup with a knife, no beating, Ben's wallet is stolen.
+Will's Xanax is stolen, but they don't find his wallet.

+Then later, in the shanty town, its just a beating, but they take his wallet as well, break his ribs and wrist.